tinsir888/nju-dlco-lecture/README.md

 DLCO is the bridging course for Project YSYX.

-Each lab eventually runs on NVBoard(another sub-project of NJU-ProjectN), a vitual FPGA.
+Each lab eventually runs on NVBoard(another sub-project of NJU-ProjectN), a virtual FPGA.

+## Environment

+- Linux
+- NVBoard
+- Verilator
+- sdl...